 The opportunities below provide members with the chance to apply for financial help to support their work, run networking events, receive awards for excellence, receive help towards the costs of travel to attend both RSA and non-RSA events, and present their work to international audiences.

-Please click here for the updated prioritised research themes.
+Please click here for the RSA prioritised research themes.

-For for a summary of all RSA grant opportunities, please see Flyer Funding 2025
+For a summary of all RSA grant opportunities, please see our Funding Flyer

 Funding Opportunities